leighmcculloch/4d63.com/README.md

 ## Hosting

-Vanity endpoints are hosted by Firebase.
+Vanity endpoints are hosted by GitHub Pages.